 It’s Coffee Time in Den Gamle By

-Den Gamle By sets the table and invites you to Coffee Time from 26 June to 10 October.
+Den Gamle By sets the table and invites you to Coffee Time until November 1.

 Morning coffee, mid-morning coffee, afternoon coffee, evening coffee.
 Drip coffee, press pot coffee, instant coffee and coffee laced with spirits.
 We drink coffee every day at home and with our neighbours, friends and colleagues.
 But how much do you actually know about the blackish brown beans, and how have the Danes been drinking coffee over time?

 Large posters tell the history of coffee since its arrival in Denmark in 1665.
 At that time, a pound of coffee cost the same as a horse.
 Today, we throw out 20 million litres of coffee every year.

 Coffee in the small homes

 The coffee tables have been set in a large number of homes in Den Gamle By so you can learn how the Danes made and enjoyed coffee and what they ate as a supplement to the black drink.

 On 26 and 27 June there are free guided coffee tours at 11 a.m. and 1 p.m.
 We visit the eighteenth century grocer.
 At that time, coffee was still a novelty.
 You will hear about the traditional Danish blue coffee pot, Madam Blå, coffee substitute and why the peasants were once prohibited from drinking coffee.